 Fax: (716) 645-6963

 Here at the University at Buffalo, we design new synthetic catalysts for environmentally friendly (green) chemical transformations.
 For those who don’t know, catalysts are like enzymes – they facilitate chemical reactions that otherwise will not occur on meaningful timescales or efficiencies.
-Our studies are focused on iron- and manganese-based catalysts because they are earth-abundant elements, but we also study Ru-based systems.
-Our aim is to replace expensive and toxic catalysts that are currently in use and to develop practical, sustainable organic methodologies.
-Additionally, Mn and Fe also have unique chemical properties that sparked our interest and constitute the focus of some of our fundamental studies.
-The idea is that by gaining fundamental knowledge about Mn and Fe, we make progress toward improving our society through innovative, sustainable chemistry.
-Reactions we are interested in are atom and energy efficient processes like hydrogenations, esterifications, aerobic oxidations, and water splitting.
+We focus on catalysts that contain the element manganese or iron because they are earth-abundant elements.
+Our aim is to use these new catalysts to develop practical, sustainable organic methodologies that currently require expensive and toxic elements.
+Manganese and iron catalysts also have unique chemical properties that sparked our interest and constitute the focus of some of our fundamental studies that will benefit our society through innovative, sustainable chemistry.
+Reactions we are interested in are atom and energy efficient processes like acceptorless hydrogenations, esterifications, aerobic oxidations, and water splitting

 To accomplish these goals, students who join the Lacy Lab will participate in activities that include the following: